 - E hoʻomōhala ko ke Kaiaulu nei haumāna puka i ka ʻike kuʻuna me ka loina Hawaiʻi a me nā mākau e kōkua aku ai i ke kaiaulu me ka mahalo mau i ka moʻomeheu ʻōiwi o Hawaiʻi a me ka nohona o kēlā ʻano kēia ʻano.

 - Our graduates will develop the knowledge, skills and values to make contributions to our community in a manner that respects diversity and Hawaiian culture.

 A Rich Legacy

-Hawaiʻi Community College will be celebrated its 70th anniversary in 2011.
-From its start in 1941 as the Hawaiʻi Vocational School, the College has provided access to higher education opportunities, trained a skilled workforce and supported economic development of the County.
+Hawaiʻi Community College is celebrating its 75th anniversary during the 2015-2016 academic year.
+From its start in 1941 as the Hawaiʻi Vocational School, the college has provided access to higher education opportunities, trained a skilled workforce and supported the economic development of the County of Hawai'i.
 With the advancement in technology and expansion of educational opportunities into broader fields of technical training, the institution was renamed the Hawaiʻi Technical School in 1956.